Construction Accident Attorneys in Lee’s Summit, MO

-Aggressive representation for construction site injury victims in Missouri
+Aggressive lawyers for construction site injury victims in Missouri

 At Kansas City Accident Injury Attorneys, our Lee’s Summit construction site accident lawyers have been fighting for injury victims for 30 years.
 Our experienced lawyers explain when you need to prove negligence and when you don’t in order to file and win a claim.
 We know how to prove when construction site owners failed to follow federal safety regulations and local building guides.
 Our team works with your physicians to explain all your injuries, how the injuries affect your ability to work, and show the scope of your pain and suffering.